 The Pharmacists Council of Nigeria (PCN) has sealed off 280 patent medicine stores for various unethical offences in Zamfara state.

-The council’s Director in charge of Inspection and Monitoring, Mrs Anthonia Aruya, announced the closure at a news conference in Gusau.
+The council’s Director in charge of Inspection and Monitoring, Mrs Anthonia Aruya, announced the closure at a news conference in Gusau on Saturday.

 She said the measure became necessary to prevent people from taking poison unknowingly as prescribed drugs.

-She explained that some medicine store operators were found dispensing ethical products without the supervision of pharmacist, while others operated under poor sanitary conditions.
+She said some medicine store operators were found dispensing ethical products without the supervision of pharmacist, while others operated under poor sanitary conditions.

 According to her, the council cannot guarantee drugs sold from unregistered outlets.

 The director advised the general public to always look out for the council’s “x” signs before buying drugs at chemists.